NixOS/rfcs/rfcs/0145-doc-strings.md

      filterAttrs :: (String -> Any -> Bool) -> AttrSet -> AttrSet
 */
 filterAttrs =
-  # Predicate taking an attribute name and an attribute value, which returns `true` to include the attribute, or `false` to exclude the attribute.
+  # Predicate taking an attribute name and an attribute value, which returns `true` to include the attribute or `false` to exclude the attribute.
   pred:
   # The attribute set to filter
   set: